Smolevich/reindexer-client/README.md

   }
 }
 ```
-* Endpoint - url of reindexer instance
+* endpoint - url of reindexer instance
 * client_config - configuration settings for api client, now it is options for guzzle client, in future versions fields can be renamed

 ## Example of using